 However, there is no authentic epigraph to help us understand its chronology.
-The mountain Mahendragiri in the Kanyakumari district is referred to as the abode of Nagas in the Ramayana of Valmiki.
-From this, it can be presumed that the origin of Naga influence in the area goes back to legendary times.
+The mountain Mahendragiri in the Kanyakumari district is also popular as the abode of Nagas in the Ramayana of Valmiki.
+From this, one can presume that the origin of Naga influence in the area goes back to legendary times.

 It is because of the blood that oozed form the head of the idol.
-The soil is given as Prasada.
+The temple also gives the soil as Prasada.

 The temple has a distinct style of their own by the lavish use of wood, stone and metals.
-The surrounding walls of temple are made of mud.
-The roof is constructed using coconut leaves and bamboo poles.
+The surrounding walls of temple also consist of mud.
+Moreover, the roof has coconut leaves and bamboo poles.
 Devotees also believe that this soil is a good medicine for skin diseases.

 - Thai Brahmmotsavam in January-February; Aavani Sundays and Aavani Aslesha (Aayilyam) star day and Krishna Jayanthi in August-September.